Paul Sanasardo

 Paul Sanasardo (born 15 September 1928) is an American dancer, choreographer and dance teacher of Italian descent.

 Life and career

-Paul Sanasardo was born in Chicago, Illinois to a Sicilian family from Palermo, Italy.
+Sanasardo was born in Chicago, Illinois, to a Sicilian family from Palermo, Italy.
 He attended the School of the Art Institute of Chicago, studied dance with Antony Tudor and Martha Graham, and made his debut in 1952 with the Erika Thimey Dance Theater.
 In 1955 he performed with Anna Sokolow and in 1957 and 1964 with Pearl Lang.
 He also danced with New York City Opera and in musicals on Broadway.